Pilaf: Greece

 In Greek cuisine, piláfi (πιλάφι) is fluffy and soft, but neither soupy nor sticky, rice that has been boiled in a meat stock or bouillon broth.
 In Northern Greece, it is considered improper to prepare piláfi on a stovetop; the pot is properly placed in the oven.
 Gamopílafo ("wedding pilaf") is the prized pilaf served traditionally at weddings and major celebrations in Crete: rice is boiled in lamb or goat broth, then finished with lemon juice.
 Although it bears the name, Gamopílafo is not a pilaf but rather a kind of risotto, with a creamy and not fluffy texture.

+Hungary

+Pilaf (piláf or rízseshús) is a popular national dish in Hungary.
+It is believed to have been popularised in Hungary during the Ottoman period.
+It is characterised by rice cooked in broth, with meat, onions and paprika, along with a choice of vegetables and additional herbs and/or spices.

 India

 Pulao is usually a mixture of rice with vegetables, usually peas, potatoes, green beans, carrots and sometimes includes any one kind of meat like chicken, fish, lamb, goat, pork or prawns.
 A typical Bengali style pulao is prepared using vegetarian ingredients like Long grain rice or aromatic rice, cashewnut, raisin, ghee and various spices like nutmeg, bay leaf, cinnamon, cardamom, cumin, clove and mace.
 There are also a few very elaborate pulaos with Persian names like hazar pasand ("a thousand delights").
+In Karnataka palav along with a variant called Rice Bath is a staple breakfast available in most of the restaurants.
 It is usually served on special occasions and weddings, though it is not uncommon to eat it for a regular lunch or dinner meal.
 It is considered very high in food energy and fat.
 A pulao is often complemented with either spiced yogurt or raita.